 I can’t even count how many times I forgot a critical part and had to improvise.
 Learn from my mistakes and double check that bag!
 The items I always included in my bag in addition to my pump and parts (after learning the hard way) were:

-- A sterilizing bag
+- A sterilizing bag to sanitize bottles and pump parts

 - Hand sanitizing wipes